 Musik.

-Band och musikprojekt, 1988 → idag: Arbetarorkestern, Howler Monkey Gods, Moveable med flera.
+Band och musikprojekt, 1988 → idag: Arbetarorkestern, Howler Monkey Gods, Moveable och många andra internationella musikensembler.

 Collective world-music ensemble from Stockholm — West African grooves, southern African choral traditions, roots reggae, and Swedish folk song on one stage.